dsofe/lit_notes/repo/review-firms-owned-poc-2022.md

 &rarr; Regardless of the type of lender (i.e., small bank, large bank, online lender, finance company), firms owned by people of color (as a group) were less likely to be fully approved than White-owned firms; and rates of denial were higher for firms owned by people of color, compared to White-owned firms, across all types of lenders.

-&rarr; *Pctg. of firms approved for full financing, by type of lender:*
+&rarr; *Pctg. of firms approved for full financing by race/ethnicity among types of lenders:*
   - Large bank
     - White-owned firms, 35%
     - Firms of color, 20%